-Honoring Our Basilian Fathers at St. Mary's College
+Honoring Our Basilian Fathers

 The purpose of this webpage is to recognize and honor the Basilian Fathers who played a significant role in bringing Catholic Education to Sault Ste Marie in 1956 by starting a new high school called St. Mary's College.
 In our 69th year, the Basilians left a legacy of Love and Comradery that we will forever be grateful for as they helped teach us Catholicism and develop the whole body in our every day lives while shaping the traditions that continue to resonate today.